AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/instance-runtime.md

 ## Experimental Methods
 The following methods allow you to communicate bidirectionally between the add-on running in the iframe and the [script runtime](../scriptruntime/) environments.

 **IMPORTANT:** These methods are currently ***experimental only*** and should not be used in any add-ons you will be distributing until they have been deemed stable.
+To use these methods, you will first need to set the `experimentalApi` flag to `true` in the [`requirements`](../manifest/index.md#requirements) section of the `manifest.json`.

 ### exposeApi()
-Use this method to expose an API from either the script code or the UI for use in another runtime (ie: in the [script runtime](../scriptruntime/) defined in your `code.js` for instance).
+Use this method to expose an API from your UI code running in the iframe to another runtime (ie: the [script runtime](../scriptruntime/) defined in your `code.js` for instance).

 #### Signature
 `exposeApi<T>(obj: T): void`